LennartAJansson/GarageEvents/Readme.md

 # Garage events
 This solution contains a small experiment in how to use events at different levels.
 The solution consists of an imaginary garage with a door and lights.
-The solution is built to be used in > .NET8 and is using Microsoft.Extensions for logging, configuration, dependency injection etc.
+The solution is built to be used in > .NET9 and is using Microsoft.Extensions for logging, configuration, dependency injection etc.

-The applications to test the garage is made as two different solutions, one microservice oriented with four separate applications and one modular monolith.
+The applications to test the garage is made as three different parts, one kubernetes oriented with three separate backgroundservices and a remote api, one simple with four isolated console applications, and one modular monolith.

 The door can be opened and closed and the light could be turned on and off.
 A Remote control is used to control the door and the light.
 It all circles around the events that are raised when the remote is triggered.